sybrenstuvel/flickrapi/doc/3-auth.rst

 When working with web applications, things are a bit different.
 The user using the application (through a browser) is likely to be different from the user running the server-side software.

-We'll assume you're following Flickr's `Web Applications How-To`_, and just tell you how things are splified when working with the Python Flickr API.

-    3. Create a login link.
-Use ``flickr.web_login_url(perms)``` for that.
-It'll return the login link for you, given the permissions you passed in the ``perms`` parameter.

-    5. Don't bother understanding the signing process; the ``FlickrAPI`` module takes care of that for you.
-Once you received the frob from Flickr, use ``flickr.get_token("the_frob")``.
-The FlickrAPI module will remember the token for you.

-    6. You can safely skip this, and just use the FlickrAPI module as usual.
-Only read this if you want to understand how the FlickrAPI module signs method calls for you.
+You can pass a username to the ``FlickrAPI`` constructor, so that access tokens from different users won't be mixed up.

+.. todo:: web flow

 Token handling in web applications
 ----------------------------------------------------------------------